The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 If this is the case, you’ll need to move your plant to a setting where it can get ample full sun.

-#5 – Is it Time For My Plant To Go Dormant?
+#5 – Are Hibiscus Leaf Yellowing Because It Is Time For My Plant To Go Dormant?

 The Hibiscus’ growing season is spring, summer, and fall.

-At the end of the autumn, yellowing leaves will fall.
+At the end of the autumn, leaves may begin to start turning yellow and fall.

 This means your plant wants to go dormant, so you should reduce the amount you are watering and allow your plant to take a rest.